 The brain is arguably the most important internal organ in the human body.
 As the command center that controls the rest of the body’s functions, when the brain becomes injured, it can affect all other bodily systems, resulting in life-altering and often permanent damage.
 Even minor brain injuries such as concussions can yield chronic pain and memory impairment.
-If you or a family member sustained a brain injury and want to speak to a brain injury lawyer in Camden about taking legal action against the party who was responsible for these injuries, call the Law Offices of Greg Prosmushkin, P.C. today.
+If you or a family member sustained a brain injury and want to speak to a brain injury lawyer about taking legal action against the party who was responsible for these injuries, call the Law Offices of Greg Prosmushkin, P.C. today.

 Know the signs of brain injury